Jean-de-Dieu Soult

 Marshal General Jean-de-Dieu Soult, (Note: Although many sources give Soult's first name as Nicolas, that does not appear on his birth certificate: "Soult's first name is NOT Nicolas", from Soult, Maréchal d'Empire et homme d'État by Nicole Gotteri (édition de la Manufacture).
 See page 20: "It is therefore perfectly clear that Marshal Soult's first name was Jean de Dieu.
 The undue addition of 'Nicolas' is only the result of the slander unleashed following the Portuguese campaign [...]".
 Kaga- (d) 29 December 2011 at 13:26 (CET).
-"This name [Nicolas] was given to him by his enemies, who accused him of wanting to be crowned King of Spain, since at that time this name meant 'falsifier', 'boaster'" (see :fr:Jean-de-Dieu Soult#top).)
-1st Duke of Dalmatia (/fr/; 29 March 1769 – 26 November 1851) was a French general and statesman.
+"This name [Nicolas] was given to him by his enemies, who accused him of wanting to be crowned King of Spain, since at that time this name meant 'falsifier', 'boaster'" (as per: Les monuments de l'Empire - L'Empire… par ses Monuments, Jean de Dieu Soult (1769-1804-1851), napoleon-monuments.eu).)
+1st Duke of Dalmatia (/ˈsuːlt/ SOOLT, /fr/; 29 March 1769 – 26 November 1851) was a French military commander and statesman.
 He was a Marshal of the Empire during the Napoleonic Wars, and served three times as President of the Council of Ministers (prime minister) of France.
 Soult is referred to as one of the outstanding military commanders of the modern era.